ThePacielloGroup/cupper/content/patterns/writing/project-structure.md

 +++
 ```

+For each subfolder you create, you must also create one of these `_index.md` files.
 The `/patterns` folder itself does not need indexing explicitly in this way.

 **Infusion** does not currently support _sub_-subsections.
 {{% /note %}}